School assembly: History

-Assemblies have been around since antiquity.
-In ancient gurukula, students would gather, meditate and discuss their daily routine in the assemblies.
 An act of collective gathering and worship is a part of the assembly in England and is a legal requirement in schools.

 Elements

 A school assembly may include prayer, news headline, speakers, discussions among students, student talk, rewarding or praising a student(s) and other important discussions.
+It may also have a gathering of student parliament.

 Countries

 China

 Due to the number of students in a typical Chinese school, assemblies are typically held outdoors.
 It is common for the head of school to address the student body for nearly an hour at the beginning of a school week or month.

 Malaysia

 School assemblies are usually held in school halls or in outdoor areas such as the school sports complex or basketball courts.
 School assemblies are held weekly, usually on Mondays.
 Students sing the national, state, and school anthems while raising the national flag.
 They recite the Rukun Negara and hear reports, speeches and announcements from the principal, teachers, and prefects.
 Assemblies usually last for an hour.
 Schools also have smaller assemblies every other day where students gather before the start of their first class or when the first bell rings.
 Teachers and students often make quick and simple announcements for 15 minutes before sending the students to their classrooms.
 Schools in Malaysia use the homeroom system.
 This daily gathering prevents students from playing truant as class monitors take attendance when the students are in the hall, loitering before class starts.
 This makes it easier to catch and punish those who are tardy.